whblondeau/json-declarative-tools/jsn-path/README.md

                                             in the "album" top-level object

 `['album']['tracks'][2:7][*]`               get the third through seventh node from the
-                                            "tracks"array in the "album" top-level object
+                                            "tracks" array in the "album" top-level object

 `['album']['tracks'][3, 5, 8][*]`           get the fourth, sixth, and ninth nodes from the
+                                            "tracks" array in the "album" top-level object

+`['album']['tracks'][1:-1][*]`              get all nodes _except_ the first and last from
-                                            "tracks"array in the "album" top-level object
+                                            the "tracks" array in the "album" top-level object

 `[*]`                                       get all top-level nodes of a JSON object